racoon0406/P4_DBproject/DB_M2/README.md

 TODO

 ## Run Manually
-To send and receive the data from and to **h1**, please run the following script:
-1. In a shell with the required VM image installed, navigate to `/DB_M` directory and run:
+1. In a shell with the required VM image installed, navigate to `/DB_M2` directory and run:
     ```bash
     make
     ```